bigsmoke/pg_html5_email_address/README.md

 If you have an irrational fear of reading W3C specs (and I do urge you to get over that fear), MDN, as usual, also has a most excellent write-up about HTML5 email address validation: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email#validation

-Finally there is the question of Unicode: are non-ASCII characters allowed in HTML5 email addresses.
-The HTML5 spec is unclear about this, but domain names definitely can (and often _do_) contain non-ASCII characters, and, since [RFC 6532](https://www.rfc-editor.org/rfc/rfc6532), this is also formally allowed in email addresses.
+Finally there is the question of Unicode: are non-ASCII characters allowed in HTML5 email addresses?
+The HTML5 spec is unclear about this, but domain names definitely can (and now occasionally _do_) contain non-ASCII characters, and, since [RFC 6532](https://www.rfc-editor.org/rfc/rfc6532), this seems to be also formally allowed in email addresses.
+But HTML5 goes its own way, as do the browser makers.
+As of 2023-01-16,

+* WebKit does not allow unicode chacters in `<input type="email">` _at all_.
+* Firefox allows unicode characters only in the domain part, not in the local part.
+* Safari …

 ## Reference